wkrzywiec/mankkoo/README.md

 ## Roadmap

 - [ ] Prepare data for demo
+- [ ] Basic view for all streams and events
+- [ ] Creating and modifying streams on UI
+- [ ] Investments summary

 See the [open issues](https://github.com/wkrzywiec/mankkoo/issues) for a full list of proposed features (and known issues).